cowtowncoder/low-gc-membuffers/README.md

 Conceptually memory buffers are just simple circular buffers (ring buffers); library supports efficient reusing and sharing of underlying segments for sets of buffers, although for many use cases single buffer suffices.

-# Fancier stuff: multiple buffers
+## Fancier stuff: multiple buffers

 Although having individual buffers is useful as is, this library does bit better: it actually defines "buffer groups" (com.fasterxml.membuf.MemBuffers) that consist of zero or more actual buffers (com.fasterxml.membuf.MemBuffer).
 All buffers of a group share the same segment allocator (com.fasterxml.membuf.SegmentAllocator); which makes it possible to share set of reusable underlying ByteBuffers.

 This ability to share underlying segments between buffers, with strict memory bounds makes it possible to use library as basic buffer manager; for example to buffer input and/or output of a web server.

+## Thread-safety

+All pieces are designed to be used by multiple threads (often just 2, producer/consumer), so all access is properly synchronized.

 # Status

 Small set of unit tests exist, and code appears solid enough to start building test systems -- but do not yet do prod systems with it. :)

 # Usage

+## Start with `MemBuffers` factory

 It all starts with `MemBuffers`, which can be viewed as container and factory of actual buffers (`MemBuffer`).
 To construct one, you need to specify amount of memory to use, as well as how memory should be sliced: so, for example: